-Although many organizations today offer high-deductible health plans (HDHPs) paired with health savings accounts (HSAs), many Americans are still unfamiliar with HDHPs.
-If your company offers this option and you are not taking advantage of these vehicles, you may be missing an opportunity, as HDHPs and HSAs can play a valuable role in your financial wellness.
+More and more employers are offering HSA-eligible health plans to their employees.
+These plans are also known as high-deductible health plans (HDHPs) and are paired with HSAs.
+If your company offers this option and you are not taking advantage of it, you may be missing an opportunity, as HSAs can play a valuable role in your financial wellness.

 In the past, you may have heard that HSAs were a convenient way to pay for out-of-pocket costs, such as doctor visits or prescriptions at your local pharmacy.
-But did you know that HSAs can be used in a variety of ways to help manage other current qualified medical expenses—as well as to pay for future medical expenses, such as your qualified medical expenses in retirement?
+But did you know that HSAs can be used in a variety of ways to help manage other current qualified medical expenses—as well as for future qualified medical expenses—even after you retire?

 HSAs: The basics

-HSAs are individual accounts typically offered by employers in conjunction with an HDHP to cover qualified medical costs.
-So, if you put money in an HSA and use that money to pay expenses for a doctor’s visit or another qualified medical expense anytime in the future, you never pay federal taxes on the money.
-And although state taxation may vary, most states follow the federal tax law.
+HSAs are accounts that work in conjunction with an HSA-eligible health plan to allow employees to cover qualified medical expenses.
+If you put money in an HSA and use that money to pay for a doctor visit or another qualified medical expense anytime now or in the future, you'll never pay federal taxes on that money.
+And although state taxation may vary, most states follow the federal tax law in this area.

 What's more, unlike health flexible spending accounts (FSAs), HSAs are not subject to the "use-it-or-lose-it" rule.
 Funds remain in your account from year to year, and any unused funds may be used to pay for future qualified medical expenses.

 For 2023, the IRS contribution limits for health savings accounts (HSAs) are $3,850 for individual coverage and $7,750 for family coverage.
 For 2024, The IRS contribution limits for HSAs are $4,150 for individual coverage and $8,300 for family coverage.